Polynomial Matrix Inequality and Semidefinite Representation: Matrix sos-concavity

 is sos for every $\xi\in \re^m$.
-This is almost impossible since there are uncountably many cases.
+This is almost impossible in applications.
 However, a stronger condition called {\it uniformly matrix sos-concave} is

 where $F(\xi,x)$ is now a matrix polynomial in joint variables $(\xi,x)$.
 It is easier to check.
-The uniformly matrix sos-concavity can be verified by solving a single semidefinite programming feasibility problem.
-Clearly the following is a consequence of Theorem \ref{thm:mat-sos}.
+The uniform matrix sos-concavity can be verified by solving a single SDP feasibility problem (see Section~3 of \cite{HN1}).
+Clearly, the following is a consequence of Theorem \ref{thm:mat-sos}.